Note: Immigration figures are actual percentages, while all other figures are six-month rolling averages

-Aside from students and high-skilled migrants, those living in one’s own neighbourhood seem the most popular with the British public - or the least negatively - regarded.
+Aside from students and high-skilled migrants, those living in a person’s own neighbourhood seem the most popular - or at least least negatively-viewed - among the British public.
 In something of a paradox, while vast majorities view migration as harmful to Britain, few claim that their own neighbourhood is having problems due to migrants.
-Apparently, much of the opposition to migration comes from general concerns about Britain as a whole rather than from direct, negative experiences in one’s own community.

 Evidence gaps and limitations

 The lack of one consistent definition of who constitutes a ‘migrant’ is a significant problem, making it a challenge to get a realistic understanding of public opinion.
 For example, one important data source - the Ipsos MORI poll asking people’s views on the 'most important issues' facing Britain - is often cited as evidence of the rise of immigration as a key issue for the public.
 Yet their results combine 'immigration' with 'race relations' into a single category.
 Although this evidence is still useful, it cannot isolate the importance of immigration from related but distinct issues involving race relations, such as community cohesion.

-In another example, the British Social Attitudes survey (BSA) sought to help its respondents to its special 2003 module on immigration by providing a definition of 'immigrant' as 'people who come to Britain to settle'.
+In another example, the British Social Attitudes survey (BSA) sought to help respondents in a special 2003 module on immigration by providing a definition of 'immigrant' as 'people who come to Britain to settle'.
 This conflicts with UN or the UK government definitions.
 Widely reported UK statistics on immigration usually count a migrant as anyone who comes to Britain for at least 12 months - a much larger number of people than the group that the BSA explicitly defines as 'immigrants'.